AnimeKaizoku/SaitamaRobot/README.md

 </details>

 You can use [nssm](https://nssm.cc/usage) to install the bot as service on windows and set it to restart on /gitpull Make sure to edit the start and restart bats to your needs.
-Note: the restart bat requires that User account control is disabled.
+Note: the restart bat requires that User account control be disabled.

-For queries or any issues regarding the bot please open an issue ticket or visit us at [@OnePunchSupport](https://t.me/onepunchsupport)
+For queries or any issues regarding the bot please open an issue ticket or visit us at [One Punch Support](https://t.me/OnePunchSupport)
 ## Credits
 The bot is based of on the original work done by [PaulSonOfLars](https://github.com/PaulSonOfLars) This repo was just reamped to suit an Anime-centric community.
 All original credits go to Paul and his dedication, Without his efforts, this fork would not have been possible!

-Any other authorship/credits can be seen through the commits and history, should any be missing kindly let us know at [@OnePunchSupport](https://t.me/onepunchsupport).
+Any other authorship/credits can be seen through the commits and history, should any be missing kindly let us know at [One Punch Support](https://t.me/OnePunchSupport).